 These cookies can tell us whether or not you have visited the site before.

 Your browser will tell us if you have these cookies and, if you don’t, we generate new ones.

 This allows us to track how many individual users we have, and how often they visit the site.

 Unless you are signed in to Milestones Matter, we cannot use these cookies to identify individuals.
 We use them to gather statistics, for example, the number of visits to a page.
 If you are logged in, we will also know the details you gave to us for this, such as your username and email address.

-These cookies are used by software which tries to work out what country you are in from the information supplied by your browser when you click on a web page.
+These cookies are used by software that tries to work out what country you are in from the information supplied by your browser when you click on a web page.
 This cookie is completely anonymous, and we only use it to help target our content – such as whether you see our UK or US home page – and advertising.

 When you register through our website, we generate cookies that let us know whether you are signed in or not.

 Our servers use these cookies to work out which account you are signed in with, and if you are allowed access to a particular service.
 It also allows us to associate any comments you post with your username.

 If you have not selected ‘keep me signed in’, your cookies get deleted when you either close your browser or shut down your computer.

 While you are signed into either of the sites, we combine information from your registration cookies with analytics cookies, which we could use to identify which pages you have seen on our website.